LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 ## Sensors for Evaluation

-The developed framework is directly compatible with a variety of magnetic field sensors without modifications, including those listed in the table \ref{Digital_magnetic_field_sensors_characterised_for_evaluation.csv}.

-%%Digital_magnetic_field_sensors_characterised_for_evaluation.csv%%

-The values in table \ref{Digital_magnetic_field_sensors_characterised_for_evaluation.csv} were taken from the data sheets of the relevant manufacturers as a reference for comparison with the later measurement results.

 For this evaluation, the sensors listed in the table \ref{Digital_magnetic_field_sensors_characterised_for_evaluation.csv} are used for sensor characterisation.
 The selection of sensors is described in chapter \ref{sensor-selection}.
 The additional column for the *Background Noise* is taken from the respective data sheets of the sensors and will be verified in the later *Background Noise* measurement in chapter \ref{sensor-characterisation-background-noise}.

-This selection is made for the following reasons:
+%%Digital_magnetic_field_sensors_characterised_for_evaluation.csv%%

+The values in table \ref{Digital_magnetic_field_sensors_characterised_for_evaluation.csv} are taken from the data sheets of the relevant manufacturers as a reference for comparison with the later measurement results.

 The developed framework is directly compatible with a variety of magnetic field sensors without modifications, including those listed in the table.
 For this evaluation, the sensors listed in the table are used for sensor characterisation.
 This selection is made for the following reasons: